Back Up and Restore of SQL Server Databases

 - Natural disasters.
-By using SQL Server Backup to Windows Azure Blob storage service, you can create an off-site backup in a different region than your on-premises location, to use in the event of a natural disaster affecting your on-premises location.
+By using SQL Server Backup to Azure Blob storage service, you can create an off-site backup in a different region than your on-premises location, to use in the event of a natural disaster affecting your on-premises location.

 Additionally, backups of a database are useful for routine administrative purposes, such as copying a database from one server to another, setting up Always On availability groups or database mirroring, and archiving.

 The process of creating a backup [noun] by copying data records from a SQL Server database, or log records from its transaction log.

 A copy of data that can be used to restore and recover the data after a failure.
 Backups of a database can also be used to restore a copy the database to a new location.

 A disk or tape device to which SQL Server backups are written and from which they can be restored.
 SQL Server backups can also be written to an Azure Blob storage service, and URL format is used to specify the destination and the name of the backup file..
 For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.